lateplate/lateplate.github.io/_posts/2013-04-11-commuting-in-our-nissan-leaf-is-8x-cheaper-than-a-gas-car.md

 ---
 layout: post
-title: Commuting In Our Nissan Leaf Is 8x Cheaper Than A Gas Car
+title: Commuting in our Nissan Leaf is 8x cheaper than a gas car
 ---

 You read that right.
 Let's do some math to prove it.